kuhumcst/cuphic/README.md

 These are in turn used by the following functions:

 * `matches` - checks if the given Hiccup matches the Cuphic.
-* `transform` - transforms Hiccup based on Cuphic from/to templates.
+* `transform` - transforms Hiccup based on Cuphic from/to patterns.
-* `->transformer` - returns a function to transform Hiccup based on Cuphic from/to templates.
+* `->transformer` - returns a function to transform Hiccup based on Cuphic from/to patterns.
 * `rewrite` - rewrites a Hiccup tree based one or more stages of transformations.

 There is also separate search functionality: